alkurbatov/dotfiles/man/emacs_keys.md

 C-x i - insert content of a file after the cursor's position.
 C-d - delete the char under the cursor.
 M-d - cut text from the cursor to the end of the word.
+M-- M-d - cut the text from the cursor to the beginning of the word.
 M-DEL - cut text from the cursor to the beginning of the word.

 C-k - cut text from cursor to the end of the string.